Category: WebMethods (Page 1 of 2)

 These apply to individual messages coming in and out of Maximo and CRM and any failure would result in an email sent to the developer and the support team.

 In the first few days after this new interface was released to Production, the team received a few hundred alarms each day.
 My capacity to troubleshoot was about a dozen of those alarms a day.
 Thus, instead of trying to solve them.
 We tried to identify all recurring patterns of issues and address them by modifying the interface design, and business process, or fixing bad data.
 A great deal of time was also spent on trying to improve the alarms, such as for each type of issue, detailed error messages, or in many cases, the content of the XML message itself is attached to the email alarm.
 A new “fix patch” was released to Production about two weeks after the first release, and after that, the integration only produced a few alarms per month.
-In most cases, the support person can immediately tell what is the cause of the problem by just looking at the email before even logging in to the client’s environment.
-After almost a year now, all of the possible failure points that we envision, no matter how low of a chance it can occur, have failed and raised alarms at least once, and the support team has always been on top of it.
-I’m glad that we had put in all of those monitoring in the first place.
+In most cases, the support person can immediately tell what the cause of the problem is by just looking at the email before even logging in to the client’s environment.
+After a year now, all the possible failure points that we envision, no matter how low of a chance it can occur, have failed, and raised alarms at least once, and the support team has always been on top of it.
+I’m glad that we had put in all those monitoring in the first place.
 And as a result, I haven’t heard of any issues that have not been fixed before the end-users become aware of it.

 Case #3: Interface with medium criticality/frequency